Welcome to the Department of Biomedical Engineering

 at Florida International University.

-Welcome to Florida International University’s Department of Biomedical Engineering.
-As our department nears its tenth anniversary, I am proud to lead this department into a new era of innovation.
-Since top-quality health care is still out of reach for many, I believe it is time to train the next generation of leaders and innovators to shape the technological and economic landscapes of tomorrow with a focused academic curriculum.
+Just past a decade since inception, the Department of Biomedical Engineering at FIU is flourishing.
+I am proud to lead a dedicated faculty and highly engaged student body.
+Since top-quality health care is still out of reach for many, I believe it is time to train the next generation of leaders and innovators to make new discoveries, design, develop and deliver new solutions, and shape the technological and economic landscapes of tomorrow.

 The goal of FIU’s Biomedical Engineering department is to maximize its impact on society by identifying key areas of research excellence, developing educational excellence through a new model for BME education and by community engagement by leveraging its location through community and global activities.
-Our headquarters is in South Florida, a distinct melting-pot of Latin-American multiculturalism that provides numerous opportunities for diverse networking and industry partnerships.
-Our department has focused in three primary areas: engineered tissue model systems, diagnostic imaging and sensor systems and therapeutic/reparative nanotechnology.
+Our department has focused in three primary areas: engineered tissue model systems, diagnostic imaging and sensor systems and therapeutic/reparative neurotechnology.
+Our headquarters is in South Florida, a distinct melting-pot of Latin-American multiculturalism that provides numerous opportunities for diverse networking, clinical and industrial partnerships.
 Research and entrepreneurship permeates our academic curriculum and is one of our keys to success.

 Ranu Jung, Ph.D.

 Professor and Chair of the Department of Biomedical Engineering

 Wallace H. Coulter Eminent Scholars Chair in Biomedical Engineering